jamesAlhassan/alx-higher_level_programming/0x06-python-classes/README.md

 ## More Info
 Documentation is now mandatory!
 Each module, class, and method must contain docstring as comments.
 Example Google Style Python Docstrings

+0-square.py - an empty class Square that defines a square:

+You are not allowed to import any module